celthome/MCDA-for-data-center-location/README.md

 ## Requirements
 Clone the repository and execute the scripts.
 All requirements should be downloaded at the beginning of the script.
 In some cases you need to exchange 'YOUR-API-KEY' with your own API key from f. e.
 ORS.
 To do so, simply follow the instruction/link in the code behind the hahstag in that line (#) and log in.
+You might have problems cloning all data from the repository (might be empty files), since some data were larger than GitHubs regulations.
+We used git lfs to push those data.
+Simply download these files via the UI of GitHub.

 ## Limitations
-Since we have 175 centroids in our grid and we calculate bike, car and foot as walking distances (175*3= 525) we get to the limit of the free openrouteservice api.
+Since we have 175 centroids in our grid and we calculate bike, car and foot as walking distances (175 * 3 = 525) we get to the limit of the standard openrouteservice API key.
 It can only process 500 requests per day.

 ## Folder structure
 MCDA-for-data-center-location